 iziwerk — the product

-Same product, the hard half: a secure, multi-tenant SaaS where a freelancer runs every client — proposals, invoices, files, messages, documents — in one place.
-Built in deliberate phases, security-first, where every phase had to prove itself before the next was allowed to start.
+Same product, the hard half: a secure, multi-tenant SaaS where a freelancer runs every client — proposals, invoices, files, messages, documents — in one place, plus the other side of that market: a hiring board where a job was posted, applications came in, and a hire landed straight in a shared workspace.
+Built in deliberate phases, security-first, where every phase had to prove itself before the next was allowed to start — then audited against itself, ruthlessly.

 // the spine